decarlof/scanLib/docs/source/usage.rst

 Usage
 =====

-**simEpics** is a simple EPICS IOC to use as a template for creating EPICS PVs.  **simEpics** also provides callback support examples using python.
+**scanLib** is a simple EPICS IOC to use as a template for creating EPICS PVs.  **scanLib** also provides callback support examples using python.

 Start EPICS IOC
 ---------------

-Edit ~/epics/synApps/support/simepics/configure to set EPICS_BASE to point to the location of EPICS base, i.e.:
+Edit ~/epics/synApps/support/scanlib/configure to set EPICS_BASE to point to the location of EPICS base, i.e.:

 ::

     EPICS_BASE=/APSshare/epics/base-3.15.6

-then start the **simEpics** epics ioc with:
+then start the **scanLib** epics ioc with:

 ::

-    $ cd ~/epics/synApps/support/simepics/iocBoot/iocSimEpics
+    $ cd ~/epics/synApps/support/scanlib/iocBoot/iocScanLib
     $ start_IOC